Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Insights on Real-World Application Amounts vs. Lab Testing

-• Fix: Use 1 ounce (shot glass) for full-body coverage.
+- Fix: Use 1 ounce (approximately the size of a shot glass) for full-body coverage.

-Laboratory effectiveness rarely translates to real-world settings due to this application discrepancy.
+Laboratory effectiveness often fails to translate to real-world settings due to this application discrepancy.

 Expert Tips on Layering with Other Skincare Products

-• Best sunscreen for oily skin: Mattifying formulas (e.g., La Roche-Posay Anthelios Melt-In Milk).
+- Best sunscreen for oily skin: Look for mattifying formulas (e.g., La Roche-Posay Anthelios Melt-In Milk).

-• Avoid dilution: Never mix sunscreen with moisturizer – it reduces efficacy.
+- Avoid dilution: Never mix sunscreen with moisturizer – it reduces the efficacy of both.

 Clinical Study Results Comparing Effectiveness

-• Skin cancer prevention methods: Daily SPF use is the most effective strategy.
+- Skin cancer prevention methods: Daily use of SPF is the most effective strategy.

-The research strongly supports daily sunscreen use as the most effective skin cancer prevention method available.
+The research strongly supports the use of daily sunscreen as the most effective method for preventing skin cancer.

 Summary Table: Expert Recommendations & Real-World Tips